carolynt02/carolynt02.github.io-/README.md

 # BeFake

 Site will not be hosted anymore since I got a Cease & Desist from BeReal for unauthorized access to their API.
-Code will still be kept public for educational purposes and to point out the security vulnerabilities in the BeReal API
+Code will still be kept public for educational purposes and to point out the security vulnerabilities in the BeReal API j

 ## Features